MicrosoftDocs/mixed-reality/mixed-reality-docs/case-studies-overview.md

     :::column:::
        [![3 HoloStudio UI and interaction design learnings](images/thought-bubble-500px.jpg)](case-study-3-holostudio-ui-and-interaction-design-learnings.md)
         **[3 HoloStudio UI and interaction design learnings](case-study-3-holostudio-ui-and-interaction-design-learnings.md)**<br>
-        HoloStudio was one of the first Microsoft apps for HoloLens.
+        HoloStudio was one of the first apps for HoloLens.
 Because of this, we had to create new best practices for 3D UI and interaction design.
 We did this through a lot of user testing, prototyping, and trial and error.<br>
          <i>July 2016<i>
     :::column-end:::
     :::column:::